sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-01/fiori-ios-scpms-teched19-01.md

     !![Project creation](fiori-ios-scpms-teched19-10.png)

-9. For step 4, labeled **Proxy Classes**, you should see the sample service name `com.sap.edm.sampleservice.v2` that we selected in step 2 of the workflow.
+9. For step 4, labeled **Proxy Classes**, you should see the sample service name `com.sap.edm.sampleservice.v2` that you selected in step 2 of the workflow.

     Click **Next**.

     !![Project creation](fiori-ios-scpms-teched19-11.png)

 10. The last and final step is **UI configuration**.
 Here you can choose from a number of iOS app types the Assistant can generate.
-For this tutorial, we want a `Splitscreen` that includes the on-boarding flow, so make sure the **Master / Detail Screens for all Destinations** and **Onboarding** radio button are selected.
+For this tutorial, you want a `Splitscreen` that includes the on-boarding flow, so make sure the **Master / Detail Screens for all Destinations** and **Onboarding** radio button are selected.

     Click **Finish**.